Nehemiah 8 - 10

 c.
 To bring a shekel each year for the service of the house of God

 d.
-Contribute to the wood for the altar of sacrifice according to lots casted
+Contribute to the wood for the

 e.
 To bring the firstfruits offerings in according with God’s law